AlexandreGazagnes/OpenClassRoom/data_science/readme.md

 * exercices : TP and activities submited and evaluated for course accreditations;

-* kernels : general or specific work regarding a dataset, a tool, a concept or for fun.
+* kernels : general or specific work regarding a dataset, a tool, a concept or just for fun (and learn).
 Could be very basic, easy
    and short script or more detailed and complex notebook;

  *  sandbox : preparatory work, miscellaneous or unfinished studies, draft code;